Top 30+ Celtic Symbols And Their Meanings

 Celtic Triskeles symbol

-One of the other recognizable images is the triskelion.
-The name comes from the deity of spring or summer Triskele.
-Its appearance in human life is dictated by the cyclical nature of the seasons: each time, it goes through the stages of life and death, rebirth, and extinction.
-The depicted Thread of Life, passing through Earth, Water and Fire, brings grace, wealth, and good luck to a person.
-Since the Celts believed that the gods donated the patterns to people, they should not be altered.
-After all, this will lead to irreversible consequences, violate the predestined by the deities, and incur their wrath, which will make them severe and deaf to the prayers of the pagans.
+One of the other recognizable images is the Triskelion.
+Its name comes from the name of the deity of spring or summer, Triskeles.
+His appearance in human Life is dictated by the cyclical nature of the seasons: each time, he passes through the stages of Life and death, rebirth and extinction.
+The depicted Thread of Life, passing through the Earth, Water, and Fire, brings a person grace, wealth, and good luck.
+Since the Celts believed that the gods gave the patterns to people as a gift, they should not be changed.
+After all, doing so would have irreversible consequences, violate what the deities had ordained, and incur their wrath, which would make them harsh and deaf to the prayers of the pagans.

 4 Celtic Spiral